decent-labs/topaz/README.md

   </a>
 </p>

-- **Secure Data with Any Blockchain.** Using a blockchain-agnostic protocol, Topaz can easily be adapted to work with any public blockchain.
-The default blockchain is Ethereum.
+- **Secure Data with Any Blockchain.** Secure data on any network using a blockchain-agnostic protocol.
+The default network is Ethereum.

 - **Simplify Blockchain Software Development.** Integrate any existing application with a blockchain, enabling blockchain use cases without smart